How much does it cost?

 There are two primary ways in which we offer academic support:

-- Bi-annual review and mentoring from the Principal and Residential Tutors.
+- Bi-annual review and mentoring from the Principal, Dean and Director of Learning.

 - Academic Tutors are selected from a variety of disciplines and courses from more senior years and they professionally tutor the younger students.
 Very occasionally, where there is no suitable Tutor, the College pays to bring in subject matter experts.